cyrusdiego/CMPUT379_Assignments/Assignment3/README.txt

     - man pages (client.pdf and server.pdf) will be produced in the root directory
     - server and client executables will be in the generated bin/ directory
 - run "make clean" to delete the obj/ and bin/ directories AND the man pages
+- run "make debug" to compile with the -g flag

 ** Running **
 - client: